All the Invisible Children: Production credits

-Song Song & Little Cat directed by John Woo
+Song Song and Little Cat directed by John Woo

 Plot

 John Woo directs Zhao ZiCun (Song Song) and Qi RuYi (Little Cat) in a story of simple truth and undying perseverance through unbelievable hardship.

 Told through the eyes of children, the story of two little girls leading lives of opposite circumstance unfolds.
 These two lives mirror, parallel and attract each other while delving deep into the emotional and physical challenges faced by children.
 This is a tale of hope.